U-Conn. enters Final Four shorthanded again after injury to top reserve

 “That moment with Dorka was super emotional because it was like, dang another injury, especially at that time,” said Nelson-Ododa, a senior.
 “It was kind of something we’ve been dealing with all year, but I think it not only motivated me, but my entire team just kind of gathered ourselves, grouped ourselves together, just like we have to fight this one out for her.”

-Auriemma has deployed 11 starting lineups this season because of injuries to players such as sophomore Paige Bueckers and freshman Azzi Fudd.
+Auriemma has deployed 11 starting lineups this season because of injuries, particularly those of sophomore Paige Bueckers and freshman Azzi Fudd.

 Bueckers missed 19 games on the heels of surgery to repair a tibial plateau fracture and meniscus tear in her left knee suffered Dec.
 5 in a 73-54 victory over Notre Dame.
 She had not scored more than 15 since coming back Feb.
 25 before unleashing 27 against the Wolfpack, including 15 in the two overtimes.